 Adjacent Road Min.
 Front Setback (from ROW center line)

-Residential Use Categories
+Residential Use Categories }

 Federal or State Highway or Major Road 120 ft.

 Numbered County Road or Street 75 ft.

 Named Street See Sec.
 4.4

-Nonresidential Use Categories
+Nonresidential Use Catego ories

 Federal or State Highway or Major Road 120 ft.

-Numbered County Road or Street 60 ft.
+Numbered County - Roads or Streets and - Named Streets - A-1 75 ft.

-Named Street See Sec.
-4.4.8 or Sec.
-4.5
+R-1, R-2, R-3, R-4 50 ft.

+B-1, B-2, B-3 55 ft.

+M-1, M-2 75 ft.

 Open Use Categories

 Federal or State Highway or Major Road 120 ft.

 Numbered County Road or Street 80 ft.

 Named Street 75 ft.

 - ii.
-Where the developmental standards in Article 4 through Article 6 conflict with this table, the standards of this table control. - For the purposes of the table above, the following roads are designated as "Major Roads".
+Where the developmental standards in Article 4 through Article 6 conflict with this table, the standards of this table control. - iii.
+For the purposes of the table above, the following roads are designated as "Major Roads".

-Road Name Applicable Segment County Road 6 Beginning at West County Line Road on the West end to County Road 17 on the east end County Road 17 Beginning at the IN/MI state line on the north end to County Road 142 on the south end County Road 20 Beginning west county line on the west end to U.S. 33 on the east end Old U.S. 33 Beginning at the west County line to Elkhart city limits Old U.S. 20 Portion of road within County jurisdiction a.
-One-half of an alley abutting the rear lot may be included as part of the property in the required rear setback.
+Road Name Applicable Segment County Road 6 Beginning at West County Line Road on the West end to County Road 17 on the east end County Road 17 Beginning at the IN/MI state line on the north end to County Road 142 on the south end County Road 20 Beginning west county line on the west end to U.S. 33 on the east end Old U.S. 33 Beginning at the west County line to Elkhart city limits Old U.S. 20 Portion of road within County jurisdiction iv.
 The following improvements have a required setback of 55 feet from the centerline of a designated Major Road or federal or state highway: parking areas, aisles, drives that are needed to create a convenient and safe ingress and egress point and signs.